temporal-community/temporal-ai-agent/README.md

 7. Ideally high durability (done in this system with Temporal Workflow and Activities)

 For a deeper dive into this, check out the [architecture guide](./architecture.md).

+## 🔧 MCP Tool Calling Support

+This agent acts as an **MCP (Model Context Protocol) client**, enabling seamless integration with external services and tools.
+The system supports two types of tools:
+- **Native Tools**: Custom tools implemented directly in the codebase (in `/tools/`)
+- **MCP Tools**: External tools accessed via Model Context Protocol (MCP) servers like Stripe, databases, or APIs

 ## Setup and Configuration
 See [the Setup guide](./SETUP.md) for detailed instructions.
 The basic configuration requires just two environment variables: